mnemnion/imp/Forge/markdown/Orc/Roons.md

 This becomes less true for argument slangs.
 The function slang consumes the argument, so it may be anything we find useful.
 Sometimes, we may overload the meaning of a rune for such a second purpose.

 Paradigm case: We have the replies `@rk!`, `@rk.` and `@rk:`.
 Normally, `.` is a field separator and `:` refers to definitions.
 Here we use them in a more conventionally punctuated sense.
 Note that we don't say `@rc!` because `c!` is not a valid slang.
-We **could** accept this argument, and we never will because that's phonemically invalid Orcish, just as "ngnarrrp" is invalid English.
+We **could** accept this argument, and we never will because that's phonemically invalid Orcish, just as "ngnarrrp" is invalid English.  `@r c !` could be a valid string, but most likely is meaningless.
+Neither of the spaz marks is semantically required here, but one must follow the `!`.

+This means that none of `k!`, `k.` or `k:` have currently defined meanings, and this pattern will remain common. `k!`, being a command, is properly imperative, there being no harm in using a roon consistently.